 Don’t ignore a toothache.
 If you’ve been feeling persistent tooth pain, you should schedule an appointment with your dentist.
-Depending on the extent of tooth decay, your dentist may recommend either a cavity filling or dental crown.
+Depending on the extent of tooth decay, your dentist may recommend either a or dental crown.

 Dental crowns are typically used to treat severely damaged teeth, while filings generally treat minor tooth decay and damages.
 Learn more about whether you may need a crown or a filling, keep reading.